-1.4.1.1.1 Risks related to the therapeutic approaches selected by the Company
+1.4.1.1 Risks related to the therapeutic approaches selected by the Company

 The Company is developing immunotherapy products to treat cancer and infectious diseases.
 These products are primarily therapeutic vaccines and oncolytic viral vectors.
 The products developed by the Company are medical technologies for which preclinical and clinical data on safety and efficacy remain limited.
 Furthermore, as is increasingly the case in oncology, the Company's products must be administered in combination with other treatments such as chemotherapy or other immunotherapies.
-At the date of this Registration document, there are very few authorized immunotherapy products on the market.
-The most recently approved products belong to a new class of immunotherapies against cancer called Immune checkpoint inhibitors (ICIs).
-The best known of these are Opdivo® (nivolumab) from Bristol-Myers Squibb, Keytruda® (pembrolizumab) from Merck and Bavencio® (avelumab) from Merck KGaA and Pfizer.
+At the date of this Registration Document, there are very few authorized immunotherapy products on the market.
+The most recently approved products belong to a new class of immunotherapies against cancer called immune checkpoint inhibitors.
+The best known of these are Opdivo^{} (nivolumab) from Bristol-Myers-Squibb and Keytruda (pembrolizumab) from Merck and Bavencio (avelumab) from Merck KGaA et Pfizer.

 As of the date of this Registration Document, none of the Company's products has reached an advanced stage of development, with the exception of Pexa-Vec co-developed with SillaJen.
 The latter has entered phase 3 of its clinical development, the final phase before filing.
-The Company's other products are in the research stage, in preclinical studies or in the first or second stages of clinical trials.
-Animal tests do not necessarily predict the results that will be obtained in humans.
+The Company's other products are in the research phase, pre-clinical studies, in first (TG1050 and TG6002) or second phase (TG4010 and TG4001) clinical studies.
+Whatever the results obtained from the former development stage, there are numerous uncertainties until the clinical development is completed.
+The Company's preclinical animal tests do not necessarily predict the results that will be obtained in humans.
 Moreover, positive results in early clinical stages obtained on a limited number of patients may not be borne out in later phases on a larger number of patients.
-As a result, there will still be a number of uncertainties relating to the prospects for development and profitability of the Company's products until their safety, efficacy, positioning in comparison with other classes of immunotherapies and acceptance by patients, doctors and health care providers have been established
+A number of uncertainties relating to the prospects for development and profitability of the Company's products until their safety, efficacy, positioning in comparison with other classes of immunotherapies and acceptance by patients, doctors and health care providers have been established.